Henriette Rath: Biography

 Rath was born Jeanne Henriette Rath on 11 May 1772 in Geneva, Republic of Geneva.
 She was the daughter of Jean-Louis, a watch dealer, and Alexandrine Sarah Rolland.
 Her family was originally from Nîmes, France, who took refuge in Geneva fleeing from the persecution of Huguenots in 1705.

-Rath began in drawing lessons with Renée Sarasin-Bordier and in 1798 she began as a pupil in France with Jean-Baptiste Isabey.
-Isabey introduces Rath to the Russian imperial family, who she paints both copies and portraits for.
+Rath had her first drawing lessons with Renée Sarasin-Bordier and in 1798 she began as a pupil in France with Jean-Baptiste Isabey.
+Isabey introduced Rath to the Russian imperial family, for whom she painted both copies and portraits.
 In 1799, she became a member of the committee for the Académie des jeunes filles der Société des Arts in Geneva.
 She taught young women to draw alongside Louise-Françoise Mussard, Élisabeth Terroux and Jeanne-Pernette Schenker-Massot, all of whom were miniatrists like Rath.
 In 1801, she was the first woman made an honorary member of the Société des Arts.

 In 1810, she travelled to Russia with her brother, Simon.
 In 1813, she painted for Princess Juliane of Saxe-Coburg-Saalfeld in Bern.
 She then travelled on to Italy (1815) and Lyon.